dblock/code.dblock.org/_posts/2009/2009-12-12-automating-win32-ui-testing-systemwindowsautomation-and-project-white.markdown

 ### Bug Solved and Unit-Tested

 My original problem was [a bug in dotNetInstaller](http://dotnetinstaller.codeplex.com/workitem/4856) where adding an installed check through the UI would popup an error.
-I was now able to write a unit test for it, see [it’s source code](https://github.com/dblock/dotnetinstaller/SourceControl/changeset/view/36754#801450).
+I was now able to write a unit test for it.